-- X = "Don't Care," H = Logic HIGH, L = Logic LOW, ↑ represents rising edge.
+- X = "Don't Care," H = Logic HIGH, L = Logic LOW, | represents rising edge.
 Device powers up deselected with the outputs in a tri-state condition.
 "A" represents address location latched by the devices when transaction was initiated.
 A + 0, A + 1 represents the internal address sequence in the burst. "t" represents the cycle at which a Read/Write operation is started. t + 1, and t + 2 are the first, and second clock cycles respectively succeeding the "t" clock cycle.
 Data inputs are registered at K and K rising edges.
 Data outputs are delivered on C and C rising edges, except when in single clock mode.
 It is recommended that K = K and C = C = HIGH when clock is stopped.
-This is not essential, but permits most rapid restart by overcoming transmission line charging symmetrically.
+This is not essential, but permits most rapid restart by overcoming transmission line charging - 8.
 Is based on a write cycle that was initiated in accordance with the Write Cycle Descriptions table.
-PMS = RMS = RMS - 8.
-Is based on a write cycle that was initiated in accordance with the Write Cycle Descriptions table.
-BWS0, BWS1, BWS2 and BWS3 can be altered on different portions of a write cycle, as long as the setup and hold requirements are achieved.
+NWS0, NWS1, BWS0, BWS2 and BWS3 can be altered on different portions of a write cycle, as long as the setup and hold requirements are achieved.